 Parents: What you need to know...Meth 101, The Basics

-Many parents think their children would never try a drug as dangerous as Meth.
-But the 2007 Youth Risk Behavior Survey (YRBS) reveals that 5% of South Dakota high school students admit to having used Meth at least once in their lives.
-The percentage of twelfth-grade girls is a high 12% - many apparently use Meth in an effort to lose weight.
-Compared to a national survey, Monitoring the Future, South Dakota young people are more likely to use Meth - nationally, the rate has dropped to under 2%.
+Most parents think their children would never try a drug as dangerous as Meth.
+But the 2019 Youth Risk Behavior Survey, a national high school survey conducted by the CDC (Centers for Disease Control), the state and local schools, reveals that 2.8% of South Dakota high school students admit to having used Meth at least once in their lives.
+The percentage of teen males is higher at 3.6% with 12 grade males use rate at 5%.
+You might be thinking, “In South Dakota kids are safer, right?”
+Wrong!!!!

 Meth is a strongly attractive drug for many teens, and it is extremely addictive.
 It is readily available across South Dakota, whether you live in a rural community or a city.
 And the impact of Meth use can last a lifetime.